 - Matches may only meet on school grounds.
 There are no outside of school meetings, unless it is a TeamMates sponsored group event.

 - Mentors can attend any extra-curricular activities that their mentee is involved in (such as plays, sports events, etc.), as long as these activities take place on school grounds.
 It does not have to be the school the mentee attends.

 - No gift giving is allowed.
 Gifts change the dynamic of a mentoring relationship.

 - Mentors may not bring lunch to their mentees per federal guidelines.

 - Mentors are welcome to bring their lunch or purchase a school meal and eat with their mentees.

 School Safety Protocol

-Lincoln Public Schools follows the Standard Response Protocol developed by the I Love U Guys Foundation.
-Familiarize yourself with the vocabulary used and the actions taken in emergency situations by downloading this one page handout.
+Lincoln Public Schools follows the Standard Response Protocol (SRP) developed by the I Love U Guys Foundation.
+Familiarize yourself with the vocabulary used and the actions taken in emergency situations by downloading this one-page handout.
 If you are in a school during an emergency situation, follow the directions of the nearest staff member.